 FreeCol is an open source, turn-based strategy game based on the classic Sid Meier’s Colonization.
 It also shares striking similarities with Civilization (game).
 The player begins with two colonists and a small boat known as caravel with the entire ocean at their disposal.

 As the king’s frontman, your objective is to find a colony in the New World.
 You will eventually gain colonists either by growing food or by getting immigrants from Europe.
 You can build commercial buildings, which process raw materials and then conduct trade with Europe or other colonies.
 The objective here is to create an independent nation.

 FreeCol is widely popular in the open source community.
 Between January 2003 to April 2007, the game was downloaded over 1.9 million times just on Sourceforge.

 2. Bounce Tales

-Throughout the game-play, player must move Bounce forward at any cost.
+Throughout the game-play, the player must move Bounce forward at any cost.
 As you clear up levels, Bounce will gain the ability to jump higher and transform into rock-ball.
 It also features several exciting bonus levels.

 1. Gangstar: Crime City

 Gangstar: Crime City is an open-world urban action game, that follows the footsteps of the popular PC game series Grand Theft Auto.
 The game revolves around a gangster, who explores the city in search of a job, money, and power.
 Much like GTA, players can engage in side quests and other activities such as street racing and buying properties throughout the map.